-Pupils applying for a place at Forest will be invited to an entrance exam on-site at Forest for approximately 2 hours and will take the form of digital and written tests.
+Pupils applying for a place at Forest will be invited to an entrance exam on-site at Forest for 1 hours 40 minutes and will take the form of digital and written tests.

 We will provide a desktop computer for the applicant to access the digital test.
 They will also be supplied with scrap paper for working out and notes.